neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 }
 ```

-- Open both the `App.js` and `VanillaApp.js` next to each other and compare the code
+- Open both the `App.js` and `VanillaApp.js` next to each other and compare the code.

----

 ### Demo - Introduction to Create React App

-> Its time to create our first React app with Create React App
+> Its time to create our first React app with Create React App.

-:exclamation: Good news: we do not need to setup a react project manually and that we are going to use a package for that, called **`create-react-app`**
+:exclamation: Good news: We do not need to setup a react project manually and that we are going to use a package for that, called **`create-react-app`**.

-- Open the [Create React App website](https://create-react-app.dev/) and show the "Getting Started" section & follow the instruction on the page
+- Open the [Create React App website](https://create-react-app.dev/) and show the "Getting Started" section & follow the instruction on the page.
 - Open your Terminal and run the following command:

 ```sh
 npx create-react-app my-first-react-app
 ```

-- Run `cd my-first-react-app` to go into the project and open in VSCode with `code .`
+- Run `cd my-first-react-app` to go into the project and open in VSCode with `code .`.
-- Run `npm i`
+- Run `npm i`.
-- Run `npm start`to start the dev server
+- Run `npm start`to start the dev server.

 > #### npm and package.json
 >
-> - npm is a package registry that works like an app store for your project
+> - npm is a package registry that works like an app store for your project.
-> - it is used to install and manage packages (libraries) for a project
+> - It is used to install and manage packages (libraries) for a project.
-> - it is also used to run scripts that are defined in the `package.json` file (like `npm start`)
+> - It is also used to run scripts that are defined in the `package.json` file (like `npm start`).
-> - the `package.json` file contains metadata about the project and a list of dependencies
+> - The `package.json` file contains metadata about the project and a list of dependencies.

-- Go through the files of the `create-react-app`
+- Go through the files of the `create-react-app`:

 | File / Folder           | Description                                                                                                              | contains                                                                           |
 | ----------------------- | ------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------- |